-Discovering The Mining History Of Crystal, CO
+Discovering The Mining History Of Crystal, Colorado

 The town of Crystal, located in Colorado, is well-known for its rich mining history, dating back to the 1860s.
 The town experienced a boom in the 1880s, with six mines producing valuable minerals such as silver, lead, and zinc.